 The following is most of the knowledge I acquired since I started doing collages in April 2012.
 Modern vintage collage is the most popular collage genre these days among younger crowds, so I’ll focus on that.

 Regarding paper and digital collages: I prefer the look & feel of paper collages, but I find digital to be more versatile and flexible.
 For my collages I try to make them look as much as paper as possible.
-I don’t like adding effects that scream “digital”, because they look lame in my opinion (e.g. transparencies, vector lines etc).
+I don’t like adding effects that scream “digital”, because they look lame in my opinion (e.g. transparencies, vector lines, over-cleaned up elements, etc).

 “Bay View” by Eugenia Loli

 What you need

 You will need a modern computer (preferably with a high resolution display), a Wacom Bamboo tablet (~$70 — avoid cheaper models, and there’s no need for more expensive models), and an image manipulation program.
 The best software is Photoshop for this job.
 If you use The Gimp or Photoshop Elements 10+, these will do too, but they’re both missing some features.
 The Gimp is missing adjustment layers and layer effects among others, that we will use a lot, while Elements has almost all the main features in place, but with less flexibility than that of Photoshop.
 Regardless, even The Gimp can do the job if you cut a few corners and go around its limitations.
 To follow this tutorial you need some basic experience with Photoshop.

 On Photoshop’s user interface, you will need the following tools to be visible: main toolbox (ON by default), main toolbar (ON by default), layers, adjustment layers, and brush settings.
 The shortcuts I provide are for PCs, so for Mac you will have to improvise a bit (although they’re not that different).